codee-com/open-catalog/Checks/PWR018/README.md

 recursive functions cannot be vectorized.
 Recursive functions introduce complex control flow logic which the compilers cannot vectorize automatically.

+> [!TIP]
+> In addition to facilitating vectorization, rewriting algorithms in a
+> non-recursive way increases code resilience.
+Recursive calls may rapidly lead
+> to stack overflows when the recursion depth is too high, potentially causing
+> crashes.

 > [!NOTE]
 > Whether the loop with a recursive function call is vectorizable or not after
 > de-recursion depends on the property of the original recursive function itself.